-In the last blog we discussed getting the credit you deserve from your military service, remedy and making sure the college you want to pursue your degree with takes into account your military training and experience for college credits.
-In this month’s discussion, viagra we will explore the Joint Services Transcript – JST.
+In the last blog we discussed getting the credit you deserve from your military service, and making sure the college you want to pursue your degree with takes into account your military training and experience for college credits.
+In this month’s discussion, we will explore the Joint Services Transcript – JST.

 So what exactly is the Joint Services Transcript?

-Basically, thumb the Joint Services Transcript (JST) is a record showing the equivalent college credits you have earned through your military training and experience.
+Basically, the Joint Services Transcript (JST) is a record showing the equivalent college credits you have earned through your military training and experience.
 Your JST will also reflect all college-level courses you have taken that you used military tuition assistance to fund.
 So in essence, your JST is your military college transcript.

 How is the JST generated?